solo-io/gloo/docs/content/guides/traffic_management/destination_selection/header_matching/_index.md

   * If no value is specified, then the presence of the header in the request with any value will match ([Envoy present_match](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto#envoy-api-field-route-headermatcher-present-match))
   * If present, then field value interpreted based on the value of `regex` field
   * `invertMatch` - inverts the matching logic.
 A request matches if it does **not** match the above criteria.
+Note that Gloo Edge 0.20.9 or later is required to use this setting.

 {{% notice note %}}
-The `invertMatch` attribute was introduced with **Gloo Edge**, release 0.20.9.
-If you are using an earlier version, the attribute will not be available.
+When you use header matchers, you **must also specify a prefix matcher**.
+Note that the path you define in prefix matcher cannot contain any hyphens (`-`).
 {{% /notice %}}

 In this guide, we're going to take a closer look at an example Virtual Service that uses multiple headers to match requests.
 We'll begin by creating an *Upstream* and then creating the Virtual Service to route requests to that Upstream based on the headers submitted as part of the request.